This page outlines our answers to some of the most frequently asked questions regarding our postgraduate programmes.

 Related fields include degrees in the social sciences and humanities; appropriate backgrounds would differ according to your chosen course of study, but could include psychology, politics, economics, social anthropology, media and/or communications with a sociology component.

 Please visit the International Qualifications page [link] for guidance on minimum academic requirements.
 While your Grade Point Average is an important part of your application, it is not the only thing the department considers.
-We look at the whole application, including your research proposal, previous experience and work history.
+We look at the whole application, including your research proposal, research and work experience, references and sample of written work.

 Do I need to provide Graduate Record Examination (GRE) test results?